 “You know what’s so funny?
-The first thing people talk about are their relatives.
-Even, or may I should say especially when they hated them.
+The first thing people talk about is their relatives.
+Even, or may I should say, especially when they hated them.
 They become quite intense and stroppy about them.
-They constantly complain about them and blame them for all sorts of failures in their own Life.
+They constantly complain about them and blame them for all sorts of failures in their own life.
 Then they start to reveal things about themselves.
 What they should have done and what they never did.
 And naturally, the people who prevented them from doing whatever they should have done are always their relatives.
-Then they tell you about all the dirt in the relative’s cupboard.
-The skeletons in their closet.
+Then they tell you about all the dirt in the relative’s cupboard, the skeletons in their closet.
 And then comes the hate.
 I never realized the hate that existed in families.
 The large the family, the bigger the hate, cumulatively speaking, that is.”

 “There was never any hate in my family.
 We all loved each other, and we supported each other.”

 “Oh, just wait for the first time they come to visit your new home!
 In the beginning, they will just bitch about you.
 But when they become an occupant in here, then the hate arrives.
-They will talk about all the wrong things which they had to endure in their Life and who inflicted these injustices on them.
-Then they tell you what they would do to the people they hate now, and how they will tell God to punish them.
+They will talk about all the wrong things which they had to endure in their life and who inflicted these injustices on them.
+Then they tell you what they would do to the people they hate now and how they will tell God to punish them.
 Once they are here, God is an instrument for them.
-Someone, one can use to get one’s own back.
+Someone can use it to get one’s own back.
 But God is not coming.
 He has no time for us.
 He might not even exist.
 No one has ever seen him.”

 “How are you so certain about that?
-I mean I have killed you, by accident.
-But then God punished me, he took away the twins in a car accident.
+I mean, I have killed you by accident.
+But then God punished me; he took away my twins in a car accident.
 There is some connection between what I had done and what God had done to me, don’t you think?”

 “Well, that is one version.
 I tend to believe the version the twins repeat.
 John is not here.
 And I can’t say what his version was.
 In the end, it does not matter which version is the truth.
 The issue is more the hate it generates and how one deals with that hate.
 If one gets too involved in it and never let go, your mind becomes stale and inflexible.
 There is a hate-for-ever-lot.
 Stay clear of them.
 They are a boring group, and once they get hold of you, they never let go.
 You are their captive, and their hate will destroy you.”

 “Okay, I will be careful.
 But be quiet now.
-They end the service, and I want to enjoy the last bit.
+My people are ending the service, and I want to enjoy the last bit.
 At least they paid attention to the flag!
 And now they just stand around.
 They don’t even mention me.
 It is as if I never existed!”

-“They seem to have been alright.
-Some of them cry all the time and others even fight.
+“They seem to have been all right.
+Some of the people cry all the time, and others even fight.
 Your lot was peaceful and decent.
 When I was in the box, they were all speculating whether you had killed me on purpose.
 I could have told them that.
 But they could not hear me.”

 The attendants came and lowered David’s coffin into the grave and took down the folding marquis from over the grave.